 The Mt Nikko-Shirane Ropeway at Marunuma Kogen whisks you up to 2000m, which is high by Japanese ski resort standards.
 That’s 170m higher than the top of the lifts in the Hakuba Valley for example.
-The base village here at 1390m is higher than the summit at popular Nozawa Onsen.
+The base village here at 1390m is higher than the summit at many popular Nagano and Niigata areas.

 That means the Marunuma area is blessed with quality dry snow and a long season, from late November through to early May.
 Mt Nikko-Shiransen is the highest peak in the region at 2,578m.

 It also means very few rain events, which can affect lower areas, and a more consistent snowpack.

 Marunuma Kogen Ski Resort ski runs and terrain

 The ropeway is a modern gondola lift that runs top-to-bottom the whole of Marunuma Kogen’s decent 610m vertical.

 There is plenty of good intermediate terrain on cruising groomed runs up to 4km long, and some nice powder shots on steeper Shirane and Silver Course trails they don’t groom.

 Take a detour on the little single chairlift – No 7 Lift – to access some of the best of these off the side of the Gold Course.

 Officially the trees are a no go zone, but we found some nice powder shots along the edges of the steeper runs that no one had touched after arriving late morning straight off an overnight flight to Haneda.
 In places the pine forest is too thick to enter anyway.